 Dan Rafter6-minute read

-Want to invest in residential real estate but worry that you don’t have enough cash to purchase a single-family home or multifamily property or enough savings to afford the monthly mortgage payments that come with financing one of these residences?
+Want to invest in residential real estate but worry that you don’t have enough cash to purchase a single-family home or multifamily property, or enough savings to afford the monthly mortgage payments?

-Or maybe you don’t want to answer calls at 2 a.m. from tenants upset that the furnace in the home they are renting isn’t working.
-Maybe you aren’t handy enough to repair and renovate an aging property.
+Maybe you don’t want to answer calls at 2:00 a.m. from tenants upset that the furnace in the home they’re renting isn’t working.
+Or maybe you simply aren’t handy enough to repair and renovate an aging property.

 Fortunately, you can invest in single-family homes or apartment properties without worrying about these challenges by buying into real estate investment trusts, otherwise known as REITs.